TarandeepNandhra/restaurantApp/README.md

 - flex:1 to most parent view --> fill up the screen.

 - Empty elements <> and </>, implicit flex: 1

+- withNavigations - weird how it works
+- Passing information in navigate (second arg)
+- navigation.getParam('id');